I never had a title-deed

 Who, lulled to sleep, with fatal ease,

-Are robbe.
 Is one day's honey sweet

 Thus snatched?
 All summer round my feet